 Ellery Lake

-One of the first places along the pass that we stopped at was Ellery Lake.
+Ellery Lake was one of the first places along the pass we stopped at.

 Fantastic views at Ellery Lake